johnjago/johnjago.com/src/blog/content/projects.md

 [cshear](https://github.com/johnjago/cshear) – concurrent shearsort algorithm in C using pthreads.

 ## Archived

+[Musearch](https://github.com/johnjago/musearch) – search the same query in multiple search engines.
+Useful for checking how well your content shows in up various search engines.

 [is-am-pm](https://www.npmjs.com/package/is-am-pm) – Node.js package that tells you whether a number on the 24-hour clock or a date corresponds to am or pm.